Menus and Settings

 Warning

-Factory Reset erases your pairing, brightness, display preferences, and cached base station WiFi credentials.
-Your manually saved WiFi networks for OTA updates are preserved.
+Factory Reset erases your pairing, display preferences (graphs/units/auto-swap), color theme, and cached base station WiFi credentials.
+Brightness and manually saved WiFi networks for OTA updates are preserved.
 The RTC will need to re-pair with your base station.